sebastianspicker/cs2-server-ops/docs/architecture.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Features
-- Left updater concrete enough for the next pass to build on.
+- Left typescript concrete enough for the next pass to build on.

+- Earlier scratch notes were compressed into the current guidance.

 ## Caveats
 Some setup details still depend on the current local workflow and may change again.